Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 It’s also highly secure with ChaCha20 encryption, a no-logs policy, and fast connection speeds.

-However, its server network is limited to just 5 countries and its app design requires improvement.
+However, its server network is limited to just 10 countries. you can’t select your server location, and its app design requires improvement.

-Thankfully, Proton VPN Free has an integrated kill switch on Linux.
+Thankfully, Proton VPN’s free service has an integrated kill switch on Linux.

-Proton VPN Free’s Linux app includes a GUI, but it falls short of the polish and user-friendly design found in the paid VPNs on our list.
+Proton VPN’s Linux app includes a GUI, but it falls short of the polish and user-friendly design found in the paid VPNs on our list.

 Unlike our top 3 recommendations, Proton VPN’s Linux app differs significantly from its Windows counterpart.
 Most notably, it lacks a map interface and does not incorporate any icons.